sebfisch/haskell-regexp/README.markdown

 Haskell implementation of the algorithm with its specification.
 It is therefore confirmed using tests.

-Is difficult (and tedious) to write tests manually that cover all interesting apsects of regular expression matching.
-Fortunately, [QuickCheck] helps to generate such tests automatically and [Haskell Program Coverage (HPC)][HPC] can be used to monitor test coverage.
+It is difficult (and tedious) to write tests manually that cover all interesting apsects of regular expression matching.
+Therefore, [QuickCheck] is used to generate tests automatically and [Haskell Program Coverage (HPC)][HPC] is used to monitor test coverage.

 [QuickCheck]: http://www.cse.chalmers.se/~rjmh/QuickCheck/
 [HPC]: http://www.haskell.org/ghc/docs/latest/html/users_guide/hpc.html